 In our work we make significant use of large-scale national and international neutron and synchrotron X-ray facilities.
 You can learn more about our research below, explore publications, and read research highlights in the the blog.

-From 2015–17 Andrew was a postdoctoral scientist at the ESRF, Europe's brightest X-ray source, based at the high pressure diffraction beamline ID27.
-Before this he completed both undergraduate and postgraduate studies at the University of Oxford, the latter under the supervision of Prof. Andrew L. Goodwin.
+Andrew is a Lecturer in Materials at Imperial College London.
+Before this, he was a postdoctoral scientist at the ESRF on the high-pressure diffraction beamline ID27, and from 2017-2021 a research fellow at Imperial.
+He completed both undergraduate and postgraduate studies at the University of Oxford.
 In 2016 he received the ESRF Young Scientist Award and PANalytical PCG Thesis Prize from the British Crystallography Association.

 Alongside research, Andrew is an advocate for openness and diversity in science.

 This, and other, unusual behaviours arise because of structural topology—how building blocks are arranged.
 So, for example, the model auxetic structure in this demonstration video has a specific topology that means it expands as it is stretched.
-As a materials chemist my aim is to design these counterintuitive properties on the atomic scale.
-I do this using coordination polymers—scaffold-like hybrid materials synthesised by self-assembly of cationic metal nodes with anionic molecular linkers in one, two or three-dimensions.
+As materials chemists our aim is to design these counterintuitive properties on the atomic scale.
+We do this using coordination polymers—scaffold-like hybrid materials synthesised by self-assembly of cationic metal nodes with anionic molecular linkers in one, two or three-dimensions.

-As a crystallographer I use in-situ diffraction techniques to reveal structural features that give rise to these unusual properties.
-My research makes use of variable-pressure and variable-temperature single crystal and powder X-ray or neutron diffraction.
+As crystallographers, we use in-situ diffraction techniques to reveal structural features that give rise to these unusual properties.
+Our research makes use of variable-pressure and variable-temperature single crystal and powder X-ray or neutron diffraction.
 Large scale national and international research facilities—such as those that produce brilliant synchrotron light or pulsed beams of neutrons—offer unique access to experiments that reveal unprecedented atomic detail using diffraction, but also a range of other techniques including EXAFS, SANS and spectroscopic measurements that can help aid our understanding of a material's properties.